Please note This post is mainly intended for my personal use. It is not peer-reviewed work and should not be taken as such.

 In the proposed model, the architecture is still an encoder-decoder, but what's in the middle is not a single vector but multiple ones.

-By aligning, the authors mean matching words across different languages that be be in different order, such as the french word Zone that has been matched with Area, in order to translate European Economic Area into Zone Économique Européen.
+By aligning, the authors mean matching words across different languages that can be in different order, such as the french word Zone that has been matched with Area, in order to translate European Economic Area into Zone Économique Européen.

 Visualizing the alignment weights for each word is very useful in the case of translating